 Types of Telephoto Lens

-Following are the types of Telephoto lenses:
+The following are the types of Telephoto lenses:

 - Short telephoto lens- 85mm to 135mm in 35mm film format